-The Presumption of Responsibility under the SMR
+The Duty of Responsibility under the SMR

-2.60 This section sets out how the PRA will apply sections 66B(5) (also referred to as 'the Presumption of Responsibility') and 66B(6) (also referred to as 'the Reasonable Steps Defence') of FSMA in practice.
+2.59 This section sets out how the PRA will apply section 66B(5) of FSMA (also referred to as 'the Duty of Responsibility') in practice.

-2.61 The PRA will consider the specific facts of each situation which may fall within the Presumption of Responsibility and will act as it considers appropriate in light of those facts.
-Consequently, this supervisory statement does not establish minimum standards or safe-harbours.
-The expectations and examples below are indicative, non-binding and non-exhaustive.
+2.60 The PRA will consider the specific facts of each situation which may fall within the Duty of Responsibility and will act as it considers appropriate in light of those facts.
+Consequently, this statement does not establish minimum standards or safe-harbours.
+The expectations and examples below are indicative, non-binding and non-exhaustive and there may be other considerations, not listed, that are relevant.